pengfei99/LinuxAdminSys/docs/debian_server/Configure_ssh_pam_ldap.md

 ```shell
 sudo apt-get install libnss-ldapd libpam-ldapd
 ```
-After the install, a pop up will require you to enter the `ldap uri` and the `base dn` of the ldap server
+After the installation, a pop-up window will require you to enter the `ldap uri` and the `base dn` of the ldap server

 For example
 ```text